Officer challenges owner of 'No Cops' gym to boxing match

 Many expressed outrage after a sign, with profanity, appeared in the window of the EAV Barbell Club in Atlanta.
-But there was one response that was unexpected -- a, Atlanta cop who's challenging the owner of the gym to a boxing match.
+But there was one response that was unexpected -- a local cop who's challenging the owner of the gym to a boxing match.

 PREVIOUS | Atlanta gym owner makes no apologies for 'No Cops' sign